-This tutorial examined the extent (in terms of depth and detail) to which writers of informative essays engage with subjects, whether the subject is the analysis of an image or the definition of a new term.
+In this lesson, you looked at two examples of informative essays: Jenna Pack's "Breaking Down an Image" and Dan Richards' "Digital Ethics."
+These two texts helped demonstrate the extent (in terms of depth and detail) to which writers of informative essays engage with subjects, whether the subject is the analysis of an image or the definition of a new term.